@typia/website

 GitHub license npm version Downloads Build Status API Documents Discord Badge

-Transform OpenAPI documents into type-safe LLM function calling applications.
+Transform OpenAPI documents into LLM function calling applications.

-• MCP Integration: Compose function calling schemas from MCP servers
+• 🔄 MCP Integration: Compose function calling schemas from Model Context Protocol servers

 Live Demo: